Skip to main content

 Along with all the above, as a dispatcher, you will be able to select the technicians you want to add or remove from your dispatcher calendar and create events for them.

-You cannot access the calendars of technicians who have not synced their Outlook calendars with SuperOps.
+You cannot access the calendars of technicians who have not synced their Outlook or Google Calendar with SuperOps.

 Creating events from the ticket page: